gemc/home/_documentation/system.md

 ```
 scigTemplate.py -s forward -v default lead_target
 ```
-This will allow to have two versions of the detector.
+This will allow to have two versions of the same `forward` detector.
 As an example, the `lead_target` variation could be identical to the default except for the target material.
 For more details check the [Variations Example](https://github.com/maureeungaro/sci-g/tree/main/examples/variations).